aws-solutions-library-samples/guidance-for-multi-modal-data-analysis-with-aws-health-and-ml-services/preprocess-multimodal-data/README.md

 Before running the preprocessing notebooks, you will need to create a SageMaker domain if you haven't already and provide the necessary Lake Formation and Athena permissions.

+The preprocessing notebooks directly take data from S3.
+For queries used to generate the S3 files used in the preprocessing notebooks, refer to the single-patient-records.ipynb notebook.

 ### Create a SageMaker domain

 You can skip this step if you already have a SageMaker domain setup and move on to provide the necessary persmissions.